 1. What are your career or life path goals?

-2. What type of advanced degree do you need to achieve them?
+2. What kind of advanced degree do you need to achieve them?

 3. How does having a graduate degree affect employability in your field of interest – would it make you more or less likely to find a good job?

-4. Can you afford to cover the costs of a graduate degree, including having to defer full-time paid employment for 1-5 years after graduation?
+4. Can you afford to cover the costs of a graduate degree, including having to postpone full-time paid employment for 1-5 years?

-5. Is there a special circumstance (e.g. a scholarship bond), that makes it not possible to attend graduate school right after graduation?
+5. Is there a special circumstance (e.g. a scholarship bond), that makes it difficult or impractical to attend graduate school right after graduation?

 7. What are the prerequisites for a graduate degree in your chosen field (CAP, major, coursework), and how can you fulfill them by the time you graduate?